Trump questions counting late ballots as Biden preaches unity in Georgia

 “I’m running as a proud Democrat, but I will govern as an American president.
 I’ll work with Democrats and Republicans.
 I’ll work as hard for those who don’t support me as for those who do,” Biden said in Warm Springs, the vacation home of former President Franklin D. Roosevelt, the Democrat who led the nation during the Great Depression and World War Two.

-Later, in Atlanta, he said the fact he was campaigning in Georgia was a sign of his momentum.

-“Something’s happening here in Georgia and across the country,” he said.
+“Something’s happening here in Georgia and across the country,” Biden said later in Atlanta.
 “We win Georgia, we win everything.”

+Trump visited Michigan, Wisconsin and Nebraska on Tuesday before stopping overnight in Nevada.

+“I will deliver record prosperity, epic job growth and a safe vaccine that eradicates the virus and quickly ends the pandemic,” Trump said at his rally in Omaha, Nebraska

+The Trump campaign said its official website was defaced on Tuesday and that it was working with law enforcement to investigate the source of the attack.
+In a statement, the campaign said the site had been restored and there was “no exposure to sensitive data because none of it is actually stored on the site.”

-The 2020 presidential campaign has been unlike any other as a raging coronavirus pandemic that has so far caused more than 225,000 U.S. deaths pushes record early voting.
+The 2020 presidential campaign has been unlike any other, conducted amid a raging coronavirus pandemic that has so far caused more than 225,000 U.S. deaths and become the top issue in the election.

 Nearly half a million people in the United States have contracted the novel coronavirus in the past seven days, according to a Reuters tally, as cases and hospitalizations set records in hot spots in the Midwest.
 More than 5,600 people died from the virus nationwide in the past week.